Looking at swimming pool prices

 How much does a concrete pool cost?

 A concrete pool allows you almost limitless options as to size and shape, dependent on your budget and site, and enables more organic designs for a natural look in the landscape.
-In general, concrete pools start at a similar price-point to fibreglass pools but can have a much higher upper end point.
+In general, concrete pools start at a similar price-point to fibreglass pools but can have a much higher upper-end point.

 For example, with the Bi-luminite Fibreglass Ceramic pool range, Compass Pools offer a lifetime structural warranty.
 This lasts for the original owner’s entire time at the property and can be transferred to new owners within a 25-year limit.
 Along with other protection such as cosmetic warranties or hydrostatic protection, this adds a great value to the pool and significantly reduces the cost of pool ownership in case unexpected events happen.

 As well as the installation costs for your new pool it’s important to consider the ongoing costs of pool care and maintenance, as well as the time needed to care for your new pool so that it remains clean and healthy.